Summary

 Conclusion

 Choosing the right type of backing for your embroidery patch depends on how you plan to use it.
 Iron-on and sew-on are great for permanent applications, while Velcro, magnetic, and peel-and-stick options are better for temporary or removable patches.
 For easy switching, pin backings are a convenient choice.
 Whatever your patch needs, Absolute Digitizing can create a custom patch with the perfect backing to suit your project.
-Contact us today to get started on your custom patch order!
+Contact us today and start your custom patch order.